vancoder/express-posts/readme.txt

 *Children* and *siblings* modes will list the immediate children or siblings of a page, respectively.
 You can include a placeholder in the widget title as a substitute for the parent page title.
 You can also choose to show or hide the widget on specific generations of pages, allowing extra flexibility on shared sidebars.

-In common with all Vancoder plugins, Express Posts strives to follow best practice in WordPress coding.
+In common with all of my plugins, Express Posts strives to follow best practice in WordPress coding.
 If you spy a bug or see room for improvement, please [let me know](http://wordpress.org/support/plugin/express-posts).

 == Installation ==